Meet our speakers

 bronwyn hayward

-Bronwyn Hayward MNZM FRSNZ is a Professor of Political Science and International Relations at the University of Canterbury, where she directs the Hei Puāwaitanga Sustainable Citizenship and Civic Imagination Research Group.
+Dr Bronwyn Hayward MNZM FRSNZ is a Professor of Political Science and International Relations at the University of Canterbury, where she directs the Hei Puāwaitanga Sustainable Citizenship and Civic Imagination Research Group.
 A leading voice in climate, sustainability, and youth politics, she has contributed as both lead author and coordinating lead author to multiple IPCC reports, including the Special Report on 1.5°C and the AR6 Synthesis Report—work that shapes how global climate stories are told.
-Her research spans democracy, environmental change, and intergenerational justice, and she collaborates on international projects such as CUSP and Voices of the Future, offering rich insights for communicators working to engage diverse publics on climate and sustainability issues.
+Her research spans democracy, environmental change, and intergenerational justice, and she collaborates on international projects such as CUSP and Adaptation Futures 2025, offering rich insights for communicators working to engage diverse publics on climate and sustainability issues.